 Track Your Symptoms

 You may feel stronger at certain parts of the day.
 For some, that’s first thing in the morning or after your medication kicks in.
 You may also notice that your symptoms come and go.
-They may happen the most during your first 1 to 3 years with MG.

 In general, you may get weakness in some or all the muscles you control.
 Keep your doctor updated about the following: